01 of 08

-- After the nian gao have been cooked allow them to completely cool down before attempting to remove them from the tins (otherwise they’ll stick.)
-Cut your rice cake into 3cm rectangle shape cubes and fold them into either spring roll pastries or wonton pastries.
-Deep fry them until the pastries have turned a golden brown colour.
-Your oil temperature should be approximately 180 degrees Celsius.
-Please be very careful when you put the nian gao into the oil, incase the oil spills and you burn yourself.
+- After the nian gao has been cooked allow them to completely cool down before attempting to remove them from the tins (otherwise they’ll stick).
+Cut your rice cake into 3 cm rectangle shape cubes and fold them into either spring roll pastries or wonton pastries.
+Deep fry them until the pastries have turned a golden brown color.
+Your oil temperature should be approximately 180 C. Please be very careful when you put the nian gao into the oil, in case the oil spills and you burn yourself.

 03 of 08

-1. Cut the nian gao into 3cm long rectangle cubes.Continue to 4 of 8 below.
+Cut the nian gao into 3 cm long rectangle cubes.Continue to 4 of 8 below.

 04 of 08

 Put the Nian Gao Onto the Bottom of the Dumpling Pastry

 Put the nian gao onto the dumpling pastry near the end that close to you.Continue to 5 of 8 below.

 Start folding the pastry as in the photo.Continue to 6 of 8 below.